fastbootstrap/docs/content/components/navbar/index.md

 Navbar togglers `.navbar-toggler` are left-aligned by default, but should they follow a sibling element like a `.navbar-brand`, they’ll automatically be aligned to the far right.
 Reversing your markup will reverse the placement of the toggler.

-Below are examples of different toggle styles With no `.navbar-brand` shown at the smallest breakpoint:
+Below are examples of different toggle styles.

+With no `.navbar-brand` shown at the smallest breakpoint:

 {{< example >}}
 <nav class="navbar navbar-expand-lg">